gdelfe/Coherence_analysis_of_brain_causal_networks/README.md

-# Neuro-modulator identification of sender-receiver communication in brain networks and coherence spectral analysis
+# Neuro-modulation in causal brain networks and coherence spectral analysis

 I created and wrote the codes in this repo for the following research study: </br>